qlicker/qlicker/README.md

 -e MONGO_URL=mongodb://${DBADMINUSER}:${DBADMINPWD}@db:27017/${DBNAME}?replicaSet=${REPLICASETNAME} \
 -e MONGO_OPLOG_URL=mongodb://${DBOLUSER}:${DBOLPWD}@db:27017/local?authSource=admin \
 -e MAIL_URL=${MAIL_URL}\
--e STARTUP_DELAY=10\
--p 3000:3000 qlicker/qlicker:v1.2.0
+-p 3000:3000 qlicker/qlicker:v1.2.2
 ```
 You do not need to use a replicaset, or specifiy an oplog.
 The MAIL_URL is required if you want the app to be able to send emails (verify accounts in non-SSO setting, forgot password, etc.).
-The STARTUP_DELAY will delay the start of the app twice by the specified amount in seconds (20 seconds in above), in case you need proxy and mongo containers to start first.

 In production, you should of course place a proxy in front of the app container to enforce SSL.